-Bukovski (1994) underlines that it is very important not to make children afraid of traffic.
-Telling children to take care that they are not run over by a car is counterproductive as it can make children feel uneasy leading to unsafe behaviour.
-It is important to explain to children that in 'real traffic' cars are faster and harder than pedestrians and car drivers cannot stop instantly.
+Bukovski (1994) underlines the importance of not making children afraid of traffic.
+Telling children to take care that they are not run over by a car can make children feel uneasy which could lead to unsafe behaviour.
+It is important to explain to children that in 'real traffic', cars are faster and harder than pedestrians and car drivers cannot stop instantly.